chhex/reactboot/README.md

 - **react-cookie**: `4.1.1` (as in tutorial)

 > Key upgrade I made vs the article: **reactstrap v9** (not v8) to match **Bootstrap 5**.
-> We also recommend **React 18** (not 19) for max compatibility with Router v5.
+> Also recommended, i found out **React 18** (not 19) for max compatibility with Router v5.
 Otherwise the Navigation will not work reliable.

 ## Project layout